Relocation Guide

 Should I sell my Toronto home first or buy up here first?

-How long does the typical relocation process take?
+How long does the typical relocation take?

 Can I use my Toronto agent to buy in Simcoe County?